 Established in 1990, the Upper Merrimack River Local Advisory Committee (UMLRAC) has represented its six communities of Boscawen, Bow, Canterbury, Concord, Franklin, and Northfield in a variety of studies and planning activities related to the upper Merrimack River and its watershed.
 It serves as the area’s advisory board on its designation in the NH Rivers Management and Protection program.

-Please visit UMRLAC’s redesigned website for further information on the river, committee membership, activities, summaries from prior meetings, upcoming meeting agendas, maps, water quality data, and photographs of brave and selfless volunteers in action.
+Please visit UMRLAC’s website for further information on the river, committee membership, activities, summaries from prior meetings, upcoming meeting agendas, maps, water quality data, and photographs of brave and selfless volunteers in action.
 The UMRLAC meets on a rotating basis in its six represented communities on the second Monday of each month at 7:00 pm.
-Many thanks to the Towns and Cities of Boscawen, Bow, Canterbury, Concord, Franklin, and Northfield for graciously hosting Upper Merrimack River Local Advisory Committee meetings.
-An informational “Around the Watershed” session is conducted at each meeting.
-All are welcome to attend.
-For additional information, please contact Michele Tremblay at 603.796.2615, www.merrimackriver.org, or any of your municipal representatives listed below.
+Many thanks to the Towns and Cities of Boscawen, Bow, Canterbury, Concord, Franklin, and Northfield for graciously hosting Upper Merrimack River Local Advisory Committee meetings and for their continued support.
+All are welcome to attend the meetings.
+For additional information, please contact Michele Tremblay at 603.796.2615, www.MerrimackRiver.org, or any of your municipal representatives listed below.

 Stephen C. Landry

 Michele L. Tremblay